-SVG's Domestic Violence Act, amongst other things, defines domestic violence as including harassment and stalking, thus protecting persons who are defined as being in a domestic relationship from these acts.
+SVG's Domestic Violence Act, amongst other things, defines domestic violence as including harassment and stalking, thus protecting persons defined as being in a domestic relationship from these acts.

 SVG's Cybercrime Act, amongst other things, protects persons from harassment and cyberbullying online.